-A eco-resort with mountain biking, horse riding and other activities surrounded by Tasmanian "bush", built as a leading edge sustainability complex and off the grid, but within 12 km of the center of Hobart will surely be successful.
+A eco-resort with mountain biking surrounded by Tasmanian "bush", built as a leading edge sustainability complex and off the grid, but within 12 km of the center of Hobart will surely be successful.

 The project will employ local Tasmanians to build the facility and work in ongoing tourism activities, will offer additional innovative accommodation in the region very close to Hobart and will benefit tourism in Tasmania generally by presenting a novel experience which also meets the increasing need for accommodation near Mona and the Derwent Valley.